mamei16/LLM_Web_search/README.md

 5. Ensure that the query part of the command mentioned in the system message can be matched using the current "Search command regex string" (see "Using a custom regular expression" below)
-6. Pick a hyperparameter generation preset that works well for you.
+6. Pick a generation parameter preset that works well for you.
+You can read more about generation parameters [here](https://github.com/oobabooga/text-generation-webui/wiki/03-%E2%80%90-Parameters-Tab#generation)
 7. Choose "chat-instruct" or "instruct" mode and start chatting

 ### Using a custom regular expression